The grading system at Brookdale is as follows:

 *Successful completion includes grades of D or higher.

 D. Academic Suspension - A student who has been on Academic Probation and has not achieved Satisfactory Academic Standing by the end of the probation period will be suspended from the College for at least one long semester (Fall or Spring).
 The suspended student will not be permitted to attend Winterim or Summer terms.
-Once the Academic Suspension period has expired, the student may return to the College under the conditions specified in F. Reinstatement after Suspension or Dismissal.
+Once the Academic Suspension period has expired, the student may return to the College under the conditions specified below - F. Reinstatement after Suspension or Dismissal.

-F. Reinstatement After Suspension or Dismissal - A student who is reinstated after Academic Suspension or Academic Dismissal will be required to meet with a counselor and plan the next semester with Satisfactory Academic Standing as a goal.
-The counselor’s signature is required for registration.
+F. Reinstatement After Suspension or Dismissal - A student who is reinstated after Academic Suspension or Academic Dismissal will be required to meet with a counselor/advisor and plan the next semester with Satisfactory Academic Standing as a goal.
+The counselor/advisor signature is required for registration.
 Upon reinstatement, the student will be placed on Conditional Reinstatement and will have, with the exceptions noted below, one semester to achieve Satisfactory Academic Standing.
 Students who do not achieve Satisfactory Academic Standing in the semester following reinstatement will remain under Conditional Reinstatement until they have attempted 14 additional degree credits and if they fall into one of the following categories:

 - The student has fewer than 32 degree credits successfully completed and in the semester of reinstatement successfully completes* 100% of the credits attempted and earns at least a 2.0 Semester Grade Point Average (SGPA) for degree credits attempted.